aduerig/shumi-chess/README.md

 ## current issue log
     Not prioritized.
 No particular order to them.
 All issues classified as either: a.
 Bug, or b.
 Failure (to chess requirements), or c.
 Sloth (slowdown) or d.
 Feature. ~~Crossed out~~ items are done, but under testing.

+  * Bug: Get FEN button gives scrambled result when computer playyer is playing.
+Maybe this is OK, The scrambled FEN is seen both in the FEN box and the terminal of VSC.
   * Sloth: Move structure is to big (56 bytes).
 For example look at en_passant_rights, or Piece or Color.
   * Bug: --debug builds fail miserably.
 I need asserts(0), so I build release (default), but force asserts() on each file with a "#undef NDEBUG".
   * Bug: Forces promotions for the human to be to a queen.
 Problem with the interface I suppose.
 Need a new feature here.